Radial limits of solutions to elliptic partial differential equations: Some special domains for -harmonic functions

 We now need to show the upper semicontinuity of $R$ in $S^{n-1}$.
 Fix $\theta\in S^{n-1}.$ If $R(\theta)=+\infty,$ upper semicontinuity at $\theta$ is automatic.
 Suppose $R(\theta)<+\infty$ and suppose, to obtain a contradiction, that there is a sequence $\theta_j\to \theta$ and $\epsilon>0,$ such that $R(\theta_j)>c R(\theta)+\epsilon.$ Then, for $s=R(\theta)+\epsilon,$ $(\theta, s_j)\in U.$ However, $(\theta, s)\not\in U.$ Therefore, $(\theta, s)\in \partial U.$ This contradicts the definition of $R(\theta),$ as $U$ is a strictly starlike domain.

 \end{proof} Taking into account such a parametrization, we shall denote a strictly starlike domain $U$ as $U=(S^{n-1}, R).$ We wish to study the radial behaviour of harmonic functions on strictly starlike domains and we begin with a theorem on the radial limits of continuous functions.
+By a measurable set in a topological space, we mean, unless otherwise specified, a Borel measurable set; by a measurable function between two topological spaces, we mean a Borel measurable function and by a Borel measure on a locally compact Hausdorff space, we mean a measure defined on the class of Borel sets, such that the measure of compact sets is finite.

 \begin{theorem} Let $U=(S^{n-1}, R)$ be a strictly starlike domain in $\R^n, n\ge 2,$ and $\Psi:U\to (-\infty, +\infty)$ a continuous function.
 For $\theta\in S^{n-1}$ we denote $\Psi^*(\theta)\in[-\infty, +\infty]$ the radial limit of $h$ on the ray $\{(\theta, r) : 0\leq r <R(\theta)\}.$ Let $A\subset S^{n-1}$ be the set of all $\theta\in S^{n-1}$ for which $\Psi^*(\theta)$ exists.
 Then $A$ is a measurable set and the function $\Psi^*:A\to [-\infty, +\infty]$ is of Baire class $0$ or $1.$ \end{theorem}